jhchrischoi/SEIFitnessApp/README.md

 --------------------------------------

 SEIFitness App

-User views list of exercises (index) and can select which ones to perform (show).
-The user can add exercises to the db (new, create), delete exercises from their chosen set(delete) and edit existing exercises (edit, update).
-The exercises will have a type attribute (Schema) and users can navigate to a page specific to that attribute from the navbar.
-From the show page selection of exercises, the user will be able to indicate when they've completed exercises and provide a rating, reps, and other details (embedded schema).
-User can view the entire app as an authenticated/authorized user to see their specific history or without a log-in to view without attached history or exercise reviews.
+User begins by logging into the app.
+From there, they are able to view exercise (index) from our fitness databse.
+They can create a workout session (new, create), adding, editing, and deleting exercises in their session (show, edit, delete).

+Exercises in the database will have type attributes (Schema), allowing them to be seperated or organized select exercises.
+They can even rate an exercises and view ratings, completed reps and sets, among other details (embedded schema).

+While a user will have acccess to the database of exercises and exercise ratings, only by authenication/authorized user can they create sessions, edit their history, and attach reviews.